malan88/malan88.github.io-src/content/intro.md

 to scan the QR code: Google Lens.

 Except, Google Lens doesn’t think you’ll use the QR scanner for anything except a Google search.
-When I scanned my key QR code, there was no option to copy the text to a clipboard.
+When I scanned my key’s QR code, there was no option to copy the text to a clipboard.
 So I had to go looking for something else, and settled on Trend Micro’s QR code scanner after looking through the Play Store for a while and seeing nothing but the general crap on offer there (ad-bloated mediocre pieces of software written in 10 days and rarely updated so the author can generate revenue).
 Then, I had to paste the text from the scan into a text editor so I could combine it (I had had to split my key across several QR codes because it was too much data).
 So I had to find a text editor.
 The same problem was presented as before: there aren’t any good text editors for the phone.
 I